Enthronement of the Japanese emperor: Emperor Meiji's enthronement

-Emperor Taisho's enthronement
+Emperor Taishō's enthronement

-Emperor Taisho was enthroned on 10 November 1915 at the Kyoto Imperial Palace.
+Emperor Taishō was enthroned on 10 November 1915 at the Kyoto Imperial Palace.
 Empress Teimei was absent because she was pregnant with their fourth child (Takahito, Prince Mikasa).

-Emperor Showa's enthronement
+Emperor Shōwa's enthronement

-Emperor Showa was enthroned on 10 November 1928 at the Kyoto Imperial Palace.
+Emperor Shōwa was enthroned on 10 November 1928 at the Kyoto Imperial Palace.

 Emperor Akihito's enthronement

 Emperor Akihito was enthroned on 12 November 1990 at the Tokyo Imperial Palace.

 Emperor Naruhito's enthronement

 Emperor Naruhito was enthroned on 22 October 2019 at the Tokyo Imperial Palace.
+It was the first enthronement in the 21st century.
+His parade was postponed to 10 November 2019 due to Typhoon Hagibis.

 The Daijō-sai

 The Daijō-sai (大嘗祭) is a special religious service conducted in November after the enthronement, in which the emperor thanks peace of mind and rich harvest to the Solar deity Amaterasu (天照大神) and surrounding deities, and pray for Japan and its citizens.

-From Shinto viewpoint, the emperor is believed to be united to deity Amaterasu in a unique way to share in her divinity.
+From the Shinto viewpoint, the emperor is believed to be united to the deity Amaterasu in a unique way to share in her divinity.

 In general, the Daijosai is considered as a kind of thanksgiving harvest festival, in the same way as Niiname-sai (新嘗祭) is conducted annually on November 23, a public holiday of Labor Thanksgiving Day.
-Actually, in the year the Daijō-sai is held, the Niiname-sai (新嘗祭) is not held.
+In the year the Daijō-sai is held, the Niiname-sai (新嘗祭) is not held.

 The Emperor and Empress both perform the Daijosai ceremony in November after ascending the throne in a partly televised ceremony and since 2019 it is a livestreamed event.
 It is only performed once during their reign.
 Akihito performed it on 22-23 November 1990 and Naruhito on 14-15 November 2019.
 The Emperor offers gifts such as rice, kelp, millet and abalone to the gods.

 Then he reads an appeal to the gods and eats the offering and prays.
 The Emperor and Empress perform the rites separately.
 It takes about 3 hours.
 Over 500 people are present including the Prime Minister, government officials, representatives of state and private sector firms, society groups and members of the press.
 It originates as a Shinto rite from at least the 7th century.
-It is held as a private event by the Imperial Household, in order that it does not violate the separation of church and state.
+It is held as a private event by the Imperial Household, and while many consider it to not violate the separation of church and state, there is still controversy as some say that it does.
 A special complex with over 30 structures (大嘗宮, daijōkyū) are built for the event.
 Afterward, they are accessible to the public for a few weeks and then dismantled.
 In 1990, the ritual cost more than 2.7 billion yen ($24.7 million).